-HBO's total library isn't the largest on this list, but the vast majority of its 118 series are original content.
+HBO's total library isn't the largest on this list, but all of its 148 series are original content.
 Considering much of that content has been recognized as part of the "golden age" of television, I'd say you're getting a pretty good package.
 You'll find current series like Game of Thrones, Veep, and Silicon Valley here, plus classics such as The Wire or The Sopranos.

 HBO will occasionally play ads before content, but the ads will always be for HBO-related material.
 While there are no "skip" buttons for these pre-rolls, you can just fast-forward a bit to get to the show.

 During my tests, TV series would load in HD instantly over Wi-Fi.
 The opening HBO title slate would be a little fuzzy, but by the time this ends, my videos were crystal clear.
 Cellular would take a little longer to load, but only by 10 seconds or so.